Create and edit SVG graphics with live preview, shape tools, and PNG/JPEG export - all running privately in your browser.

 The SVG coordinate system starts at the top-left corner (0, 0), with the x-axis running right and the y-axis running down.
 The viewBox attribute is one of the most important and often misunderstood features of SVG.
 It defines a virtual coordinate system that maps onto the SVG viewport, controlling how the graphic scales and positions itself within its container.

 The viewBox attribute takes four values: min-x min-y width height.
 These define the rectangle in user space that should be mapped to the viewport.
 Combined with the preserveAspectRatio attribute, the viewBox controls whether the graphic stretches, crops, or letterboxes to fit its container.
-Our ViewBox Calculator helps you determine the correct values and generates the complete SVG attribute string ready to paste into your code.
+Our ViewBox Calculator helps you determine the correct values and generates the complete SVG attribute string paste into your code.

 SVG provides a rich set of basic shape elements that serve as building blocks for complex graphics.
 Rectangles (<rect>) can have rounded corners via the rx and ry attributes.
 Circles (<circle>) are defined by center coordinates and radius.
 Ellipses (<ellipse>) extend circles with separate x and y radii.
 Lines (<line>) connect two points, while polylines and polygons (<polygon>) create complex shapes from lists of coordinate pairs.

-The <path> element is the most powerful and versatile SVG element, capable of drawing any shape using a compact mini-language of move, line, curve, and arc commands.
+The <path> element is the most and versatile SVG element, capable of drawing any shape using a compact mini-language of move, line, curve, and arc commands.
 Text (<text>) elements render text that remains selectable and searchable, a significant advantage over rasterized text in images.
 Our Shape Tools tab lets you insert any of these elements with customizable colors and stroke properties, generating clean SVG code that you can further refine.

 SVG files created by design tools like Adobe Illustrator, Figma, or Inkscape often contain unnecessary metadata, editor-specific attributes, excessive decimal precision, and redundant whitespace that inflate file size without affecting the visual output.
-SVG optimization removes this cruft, often reducing file sizes by 30-60% or more.
+SVG removes this cruft, often reducing file sizes by 30-60% or more.

 Common optimizations include stripping XML comments and processing instructions, removing editor metadata (like Illustrator or Inkscape namespaces), collapsing unnecessary whitespace, removing empty or invisible elements, and shortening numeric values.
-Our optimizer performs these transformations client-side, giving you a cleaner, smaller SVG that loads faster and is easier to maintain in your codebase.
+Our improver performs these transformations client-side, giving you a cleaner, smaller SVG that loads faster and is easier to maintain in your codebase.

-While SVG is ideal for the web, some platforms and use cases require raster images.
+While SVG is the web, some platforms and use cases require raster images.
 Social media platforms, email clients, and certain content management systems may not support SVG embedding.
 Our export feature renders your SVG onto an HTML5 Canvas element and converts it to PNG (with transparency support) or JPEG (with a white background and adjustable quality).
 You can specify custom output dimensions to generate images at any resolution, including high-DPI versions for retina displays.

 The SVG Editor provides an interactive workspace where you can create, modify, and refine your work directly in the browser.
 All processing happens on your device, so your data remains private and the tool functions without an internet connection after loading.